Research & Development

 WEATHER-Eye (WEATHER-Endurance Aircraft Technology to Hold, Evade and Recover by Eye) technology

-Advance recognition of weather conditions which may cause icing or lightning strike makes it possible for the aircraft to avoid the threat of unexpected weather during operation.
-In addition to contributing to aircraft safety, this also reduces airframe repairs to fix damages caused by lightning strikes.
-Overall, this leads to an increase in operating efficiency.
+Advance information about weather conditions that might cause icing or lightning strikes makes it possible for an aircraft to avoid weather conditions that present a threat during operation.
+In addition to contributing to aircraft safety, this also reduces airframe repairs to fix damages caused by lightning strikes, which leads to improved operating efficiency.
 Accordingly, JAXA has started working to develop technology for the advance detection of weather conditions.

-Image of system using advance weather prediction technology
+Image of system using lightning risk prediction technology

 It is difficult to prevent all lightning from striking aircraft.
 Therefore, it is extremely important to minimize the damage caused to airframes by lightning strikes.
 In response, through an industry-government-academia partnership, JAXA is working to develop technology that minimizes damage caused by lightning strikes through the use of special structures and materials.
-Moreover, JAXA has also started work for technology which detects lightning damage.
+Moreover, JAXA has also started working on technology that controls where on the airframe lightning strikes.